Goal-Oriented Communications for Remote Inference under Two-Way Delay with Memory: Conclusion

 \section{Conclusion}

-In this paper, we considered a remote inference problem where an intelligent application predicts the current value of a target signal using the data packets sent from a distant location over a two-way channel with varying delay conditions.
-We developed an optimal index-based threshold policy that minimizes the expected inference error per time slot in steady-state.
+In this paper, we studied a remote inference problem where a neural network on the receiver side predicts the real-time value of a target signal using the data packets transmitted from a distant location.
+Motivated by the foreseen coexistence of terrestrial and non-terrestrial connections in 6G, we assumed it would be typical for a data flow to be served through multiple alternative paths and considered transmission and feedback delay distributions significantly varying with memory.
+For this system model, we developed an optimal index-based threshold policy that minimizes the expected inference error per time slot in steady-state.
+The policy optimizes the performance for a given inference error function specific to the application and goal on the receiver side, addressing the expectation for future networks to operate in a goal-oriented manner.
 Finally, we demonstrated, with the simulation results, the performance gain that can be achieved in the remote inference problems by considering the memory of the delay.